What are clinical trials?

 • has side effects

-• works better than the currently used treatment
+• works better than the current test or treatment

 What trials tell us

 Some trials will show that a new treatment works better than an existing treatment.
-Others will tell us more about the side effects, or what happens to the drug in the body.
+Others will tell us more about the side effects, or what happens to a drug in the body.

 Not all clinical trials will result in new and better treatment.
 Results sometimes show that: